teoks0199/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

+:warning: **Warning:**<br>

-:warning: This command will permanently delete all data stored in FoodNotes.
+This command will permanently delete all data stored in FoodNotes.
 You should make a backup of `addressbook.json` if you still want to keep your old data.

 </div>